 Put your household products to work

 Spring is (technically) here, and we’ve been working hard at home, clearing away clutter, reorganizing our wardrobe, and simply trying to get things in tip top shape.
 Are you in spring cleaning mode, too?
-That’s where these ideas come in: put everyday products you have lying around the house to good use with these easy cleaning hacks.
+That’s where these ideas come in: put everyday products you have lying around the house to good use with these easy spring cleaning hacks.

 For a sparkling shine